 - Click on one of the Mission Names

 - Clicking on a specific department or organization will then list all of that department/org's members who are required to file CoI disclosures.* Included is the person's name, whether overdue or up to date ("completed"), date of last submission and due date for next submission.

 *See the CoI website for a listing of individuals required to submit annual disclosures.

 How to sign eCoI forms requiring your signature:

-- Once there, you'll see a horizontal navigation pane.
+2. Once on your eCoI home page, you'll see a horizontal navigation pane.
 Go to "Reports" and click on "As Signer."

-- There, you will find a list of all those who have designated you as signer.
+3. There, you will find a list of all those who have designated you as signer.
 In the last column, a "yes" signifies persons whose forms await your review and signature.
-Click on the person's name whose form you wish to sign.
+Click on the "yes" or the person's name whose form you wish to review.

-- Once at that person's record, look for "sign this form."
-Click on that, review form and, at the bottom, sign (or, add comments and then return form, if revisions are required).
+4. Once at that person's record, look for "sign this form."
+Click on that, review form and, at the bottom, sign (or, add comments and then return form if revisions are required).

 Throughout the eCoI form, clarifying information is presented as rollover text (look for underlined words and hover over them) and as links to websites.